 SLOW PACE, RELAXED MOOD.
 Not much has changed since Jeri was just a sleepy little fishing village, visited only by the most adventurous travelers.
-Upon arriving in Jeri you will only walk on sand and drive in dune buggies.
-It's as though the absence of cement streets changes the pace of life and the mood of the people.
-Everything is a touch slower and more relaxed.
+Upon arriving in Jeri you will only walk on sand and drive through the dunes by buggies.
+It's as if the absence of concret changes the pace of life and the mood of the people.
+Everything is a bit slower and more relaxed.

 MINI MANHATTAN.
 Being on the edge of the earth doesn't mean being deprived of comfort and luxury.
 It's a little like a mini Manhattan.
 Almost anything you hanker for, you can have; from massages to delicious dinners, to laid back bars and lively dance clubs, there's something for everyone.